RamsinghLab/atacseeker_app/project_notes.md

 		- MAF of `0.1`
 		- minor allele observed in atleast __two reads__ in each direction

+I think the pipeline I want to implement is:
+- Use BWA Aligner to map reads to hg19RCRS reference
+- Pull out chrRSRS reads and convert `bam` to `fastq`
+- Use [MITObim](https://github.com/chrishah/MITObim) or [MIA](https://github.com/mpieva/mapping-iterative-assembler) to make a consensus
+- align reads using bwa against the consensus
+- use the heteroplasmy python script to detect heteroplasmies This I think should account for indels, use RCRS as reference and employ required filtering criteria for heteroplasmy detection.
+The thing I am worried about is how do we map the heteroplasmies back to RCRS.

 ### ATACseq mt-DNA ###

 Because in ATACseq a lot of the reads are biased for the mitochondrial DNA, it seems like an obvious thing to use ATACseq reads to call variants on mt-DNA.
 There are a few caveats though.
 The mt-DNA is haploid, inherited completely from the mother.
 However, most callers like `gatk` and `samtools` assume a diploid genome.